coolOrangeLabs/powerLoadPublic/CmdLets/doc/Resolve-InventorReferences.md

 PS C:\> Resolve-InventorReferences -InventorProjectFile 'C:\temp\Project.ipj' -ErrorCSVPath 'C:\temp\Errors.csv'
 ```

-Inserts the References from the given ipj File into your IDB.
+Tries to resolve the references with the given project file.
 If any Errors occure, they will be written into the ErrorsCSVPath.

 ### Example 2
 ```powershell
 PS C:\> Resolve-InventorReferences -InventorProjectFile 'C:\temp\Project.ipj' -AlternativePaths @{"C:\temp" = "C:\User"}
 ```

-Inserts the References from the given ipj File into your IDB.
-If any Files could not be found in the C:\temp directory, they will be searched in the C:\User directory.
+Tries to resolve the references with the given project file.
+If any files could not be found in the C:\temp directory, they will be searched in the C:\User directory.

 ## PARAMETERS